 Reputation is Subjective

 It’s tempting to think that we control our reputations — that we get to define what people think of us and how they respond.
-And that’s true, but only to a degree.
+And that’s true to a degree.
 We control one aspect of our reputation, but holistically, reputation is not just who we are or what we do; it’s what people think of who we are and do.

 A person or company’s reputation does not depend solely upon what that person or company does.
 It depends on the person who is perceiving that reputation.
 In other words, a reputation is an opinion.